What is Omnichannel Marketing? Your Guide + 3 Steps to an Omnichannel Media Platform Strategy

 One method of omnichannel marketing is to allow users to sync across devices similar to how Google Chrome syncs the user’s tabs, bookmarks, plug-ins, history, and recent search terms.
 By incorporating syncing into your channels, you allow users to pick up right where they left off, no matter what channel they’re on, from reading a blog post to purchasing something in their shopping carts.

-Why is omnichannel important?
+Why is omnichannel marketing important?

 In a sense, your omnichannel marketing strategy connects all your other marketing strategies together (SEO, social media, content, PPC, etc.), and lets them perform at their best.

-3 Steps to an omnichannel strategy
+3 steps to an omnichannel strategy

 1. Collect data